 Exit Intent technology tracks the mouse movements of website visitors and detects when a visitor is about to leave the site without leaving his/her information or buying anything.

 Exit intent technology is used to capture more leads and reduce cart abandonment by showing a popup or a widget once the visitor’s cursor leaves the site’s frame.

 Exit-Intent technology on mobile

-What happens when there is no courser, like in mobile devices and tablets?
+What happens when there is no cursor, like on mobile devices and tablets?

-Here at Poptin we developed a exit intent solution for it:
+Here at Poptin, we developed an exit intent solution for it:

-When a visitor came to your landing page and tries to click “back” to go to the previous page (let’s say Google SERP results), the exit popup will show up.
+When a visitor comes to your landing page and tries to click “back” to go to the previous page (let’s say Google SERP results), the exit popup will show up.

 There are a few reasons why exit intent overlays work so well:

 - When a visitor decides to leave the website, his/her mind is clear for the next task.
 This is the perfect moment to catch their attention and show them an irresistible offer.

 - When you show visitors a popup in the middle of the screen, they have to make a choice.
 They have no distractions – they can engage with the popup and leave their information or close the popup.